 10km return Gravel Path Intermediate

-The adrenaline capital of the world boast and array of different activities and promises an action packed few days of your trip, but if you want to get away from it all then head off on one of these walks.
+The adrenaline capital of the world boasts an array of different activities and promises an action packed few days of your trip.
+But if you want to get away from it all then head off on one of these walks.
 Queenstown hill is easily accessible from the centre of town as a steep but enjoyable track takes you through pine forest before you reach the summit with great views over Queenstown and Lake Wakatipu.

 For a more challenging hike you can hike up to the top of Queenstown gondola watching the downhill mountain bike riders as you go or hitch a ride on the gondola itself as the track to the Ben Lomond summit starts from here.
 Follow the track through the pines until you find yourself back amongst native bush.
-The track climbs steeply at the end but it is well worth it for the panoramic views of Queenstown and the Wakatipu basin and on the other side views over Mt Aspiring National Park and the mighty peak of Mt Aspiring itself can be had.
-Return by the same track leading back to the gondola and finally back down into Queenstown for a well-earned break.
+The track climbs steeply at the end but it is well worth it for the panoramic views of Queenstown and the Wakatipu basin and on the other side views over Mt Aspiring National Park and of the mighty peak of Mt Aspiring itself can be had.
+Return by the same track leading back to the gondola and finally back down into the hustle and bustle of Queenstown.

 4km - 14km Steep rocky trail Hard